-This study was conducted in cross river state, Nigeria, a Niger delta state bordering Benue state to the north, Ebonyi and Abia to the west, Akwa Ibom to the south, and Cameroon to the east. the state spans 20,156 km2, located between latitude 4°15'n and 7°00'n and longitude 7°15' e and 9°30' e. it is part of the tropical rainfall belt with seasonal and heavy rainfall, experiencing a humid tropical climate with 1300-3000 mm of annual rainfall and a mean temperature of 30°c, except for the sub-temperate Obudu plateau (15-23°c). emerging industries, such as manufacturing, mining, and hospitality, drive employment and economic diversification. agroecologically, the state is divided into Calabar, Ikom, and Ogoja agricultural zones. it has a robust agricultural sector that produces cocoa, oil palm, groundnut, cassava, yams, vegetables, and fruits, supported by fertile soils and a favorable climate, contributing to food security and economic stability.
+This study was conducted in cross riverCross River state, Nigeria, a Niger delta state bordering Benue state to the north, Ebonyi and Abia to the west, Akwa Ibom to the south, and Cameroon to the east.
+Thethe state spans 20,156 km2, located between latitude 4-15'n 4'15'n and 7'00'n 7'00'N and longitude 7'15-E and 9'30'E-e. it is part of the tropical rainfall belt with seasonal and heavy rainfall, experiencing a humid tropical climate with 1300-3000 mm of annual rainfall and a mean temperature of 30°c, except for the sub-temperate Obudu plateau (15-23°c). emerging Emerging industries, such as manufacturing, mining, and hospitality, drive drives employment and economic diversification. agreecologically/Aroecologically, the state is divided into Calabar, Ikom, and Ogoja agricultural zones.-itl has a robust agricultural sector that produces cocoa, oil palm, groundnut, cassava, yams, vegetables, and fruits, supported by fertile soils and a favorable climate, contributing to food security and economic stability.